 Feeling like we were on the right track, we asked ourselves: “How did great companies deal with the same problem as they were growing?”.

-The answer came soon enough by watching an inspiring video about Spotify’s Engineering culture (which you can find here).
+The answer came soon enough by watching an inspiring video about Spotify’s Engineering culture.
 Among the other things that characterise their working style, the piece highlights a clever way of organising teams.
 I won’t get into the details of how they do it (watch the video, it really is time well spent), but I want to explain which concepts we borrowed from them and why.

 A goal-driven approach